 So why are influencers so powerful?
-Well, as stated above, people relate to people, followers are more likely to buy into something that’s being used by real person than through the brand directly, purely based on the trust that is built between the influencer and thier followers.
+Well, as stated above, people relate to people, followers are more likely to buy into something that’s being used by real person than through the brand directly, purely based on the trust that is built between the influencer and their followers.
 Influencers also understand the content that speaks to their audience which allows them to be creative and develop engaging content online which helps brands sell.
 According to a report by Deloitte, 47% of millennials say their purchase decisions are influenced by social media.
 This percentage truly demonstrates the impact of influencer marketing and the future direction of consumer purchasing patterns.

 With a surge of influencers entering the market, platforms like Instagram for example have started to put a plan in place and ensure their users know when a post is being sponsored.
 Transparency is key and even though influencer marketing is working, customers are more likely to trust those that are transparent about working with brands.
 Therefore, moving forward this will become compulsory and penalties will be put in place for those who don’t obey.
 In addition, brands are less likely to invest in all influencers with the hope all will provide them with results, they are now more likely to manage those relationships and pinpoint more significant influencers for their brand.

 In the upcoming year, we can expect to see exciting shifts in the social media landscape.
 To remain competitive, remember to keep on top of evolving trends and ensure you implement the best ones for your company into your marketing strategy.
 If you manage to achieve this, it will help to increase brand awareness and raise your online profile.
-You can stay updated with Ridgeway via our social channels, Twitter, Instagram, Facebook and LinkedIn.
-If you have any questions, feel free to get in touch with the team.